tinymce/tinymce-docs/getting-started/basic-configuration.md

 #### A quick look at menu and menubar controls

 Just as there is a `toolbar` option, there is also a `menu` option.
 In fact, there are two menu related options: `menu` and `menubar`.
+Let's take a quick look at the default menu items, which you'll see us use in the examples below.

+**Default Menu Controls**

+> newdocument undo redo visualaid cut copy paste selectall bold italic underline strikethrough subscript superscript removeformat formats

-The difference between the two options is that `menubar` affects the menu "bar" itself where `menu` affects individual menu items. `menu` will give you much more granular control (e.g. you can create your own titles for menu items).
+The difference between the two options is that `menubar` affects the items placed on the menu "bar" itself where `menu` affects individual items appearing on a menu's dropdown.
+Additionally, `menu` will give you much more granular control (e.g. you can create your own titles for menu items).
 This is easier to understand with an example.

 In the snippet below our menubar will include only the menu items `File`, `Edit` and `View`.
 However, this will also load the default items included in each respective menu.
 For example, `Edit` will load Undo, Redo, Cut, Copy, Paste, Select all.